Zicklin Undergraduate Honors Programs

 Prof. Allison Lehr-Samuels

 Leaders must come up with new ideas, obtain resources, articulate their vision and get others to say “yes”.
 Leaders must successfully manage how new technologies will shape their business.
 Students will foster these skills in this capstone course, which teaches students the foundations of entrepreneurship and the process of venture creation.
 During the semester, students will move through the stages of conceptualizing a new venture idea, understanding feasibility, and then developing a case for the creation of this venture through the preparation of a viable business plan and pitch.
-This capstone course is taught by Allison Lehr Samuels of the Management Department.
+This capstone course is taught by Allison Lehr Samuels of the Narendra Paul Loomba Department of Management.
 As a Field Mentor at the Lawrence N. Field Center for Entrepreneurship she has worked with over 1600 small business owners and entrepreneurs who have ranged from fashion designers, radio producers, and restaurateurs, to hedge fund consultants, violin makers and graphic designers.
 The class will include cases, lectures and numerous experiential learning activities.

 Special Features and Benefits